Ds-Dev-999/Ds-Dev-999/README.md

 - 🎓 **Educational Background:**
   - Undergraduate at the Java Institute.
   - Studying at UCSC (University of Colombo School of Computing).
-  - Pursuing a cybersecurity degree 🛡️ at SITC.
+  - Pursuing a CyberSecurity degree 🛡️ at SITC.

 - 🔭 **Currently Working On:**
   - Developing impactful software to bring ideas to life.